Create an invoice from an accepted proposal

 When to use this

-Use this guide after the client accepts a quote and your team is ready to issue the financial document that will drive payment collection.
+Use this guide after the client accepts a proposal and your team is ready to issue the financial document that will drive payment collection.

 What you need first